-Perform a query at Google for a term such as “mockingbird” and take the top 1,000 or so documents that appear in the search results responding to that search.
-Extract most of the terms from those documents after marking where they appear on the page, and calculate scores for each of the words based upon things such has how many times they occur in a document, and how close to the beginning of the document they might be.
+Perform a query at Google for a term such as “Mockingbird” and take the top 1,000 or so documents that appear in the search results responding to that search.
+Extract most of the terms from those documents after marking where they appear on the page, and calculate scores for each of the words based upon things such as how many times they occur in a document, and how close to the beginning of the document they might be.

 Perform a capitalization analysis and a part of speech analysis to determine if the terms might be nouns, proper nouns, named entities, or even nuggets of information such as sentences.
 These might be scored higher than verbs or other types of terms within the document.
 Other types of analysis might also be used to determine if a term is a named entity.

-Filter out the terms that tend to appear pretty commonly on the Web using something like a term frequency–inverse document frequency (TFIDF) score for those documents to see which terms are common.
+Filter out the terms that tend to appear pretty commonly on the Web using something like a term frequency-inverse document frequency (TFIDF) score for those documents to see which terms are common.
 The top 20 or so terms that are above a certain threshold based upon the TFIDF analysis might be kept for a document, and the rest eliminated.
-These remaining terms are the most significant terms in the document.
+These remaining terms are the most significant in the document.

 Term scores for a document are calculated based upon the first position of the term in the document, and a distance between that term and the closest distance between it and another of the terms, based upon the number of sentences apart they might be.
 If they are in the same sentence, that distance would be zero.

-After the terms in all of the documents have been extracted and scored and word relationship scores have been figured out, determine relationships among the documents based on the local term relationships and on the initial order of the documents.
-A score for each of those documents can be generated by looking at which documents have terms in common, and among those documents with common terms, and something like a combination of the original ranking score and a document score based upon all of the term relationship scores within each document.
+After the terms in all of the documents have been extracted and scored and word relationship scores have been figured out, determine relationships among the documents based on the local term relationships and the initial order of the documents.
+A score for each of those documents can be generated by looking at which documents have terms in common, and among those documents with common terms, and something like a combination of the original ranking score and a document score based upon all of the co-occurrence or term relationship scores within each document.